 My adoption donation is $300 and that includes the microchip.

-Adoption donation $500 includes microchip.
-Joey is being fostered in Temecula, CA.
+Adoption donation $525 includes microchip.
+Bentley is being fostered in San Marcos, CA.

 Scrappy is a spry Yorkie mix of about 3 years old.
 He was picked up as a stray and even though the owners were contacted, he was never picked up.
 He was rescued from Doggie Jail on his last day there, saving him from an early and untimely demise.
 He contracted kennel cough from being at the shelter so long, and it turned into pneumonia.
 The poor little guy has been through a lot, but he has bounced back and is now his loving and happy self.